dlanza1/ogg-impala/README.md

 ### Path A) Infer queries

+Even using this path, you could set one or more queries using parameters in path B.

-Each parameter that should be configured is shown below.
+Each parameter that can be configured is shown below.

   * impala.table.schema: new final table schema (default: original Oracle schema)
   * impala.table.name: new final table name (default: original Oracle name)
   * impala.staging.table.schema: new temporal table schema (default: original Oracle schema)
   * impala.staging.table.name: new temporal table name (default: original Oracle name + "_staging")

-Nevertheless, you could set one or more queries using parameters in path B.

 REMINDER: If final table already exists, it will not be created so no modifications will be applied (parameters related with final table are applied only when creating final table).